 The medicinal plants signify a massive basis of potential phytoconstituents that could be valuable as a substitute to allopathic drugs or considered as an analogue in drug development.

-Oroxyllum indicum is one of the medicinal plants that show anticancer, anti-ulcer, antidysenteric, antimicrobial, and anti-inflammatory activity.
+Oroxyllum indicum is one of the medicinal plants that show anticancer, anti-ulcer, anti-dysenteric, antimicrobial, and anti-inflammatory activity.
 Various part of this plant is used in medical purpose.
 Alkaloids, glycocides, terpinoids, steroids, flavanoids, phenolics, tannins, anthraquinone, Coumarins etc. component has been found in this plant extract that show different therapeutic effects.
-In this project we investigated the methanolic extract of bark of anti-ulcer and histopathology tests.
+In this project we investigated the methanolic extract of bark of Oroxylum indicum for anti-ulcer activity.
+To identify the plant's therapuetic effects we conducted anti-ulcer and histopathology tests.

-Oroxyllum indicum for anti-ulcer activity.
-To identify the plants therapuetic effects we conducted mg/kg p.o while using omeprazole (20mg/kg,p.o) as the standard drug.
+The anti-ulcer activity of methanol extract of O. indicum bark was evaluated as doses of 200mg/kg and 400 mg/kg p.o while using omeprazole (20mg/kg,p.o) as the standard drug.
 Ulcer was induced by feeding 25ml/kg of ethanol (0.3M HCL in 60% ethanol).
-Gastric mucosa from the different groups were examined for ulcers by magnifying lens and scroring ulcer.
+Gastric mucosa from the different groups were examined for ulcers by magnifying lens and scoring ulcer.
+For these experiments long evans rat were used.